bwu62/stat240-revamp/docs/05-data-exploration.md

 #### Adding aesthetics

-Let's show how you can add additional aesthetics to a plot.
+With ggplot2, you can easily **add additional aesthetics to a plot, turning one-variable plots into two-variable plots**, allowing you to visualize how they vary together.
 Remember how the histogram shows bimodality?
 It turns out these represent different species of penguins.
 Let's use the `fill` aesthetic to differentiate between species.

 ``` r